jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### First time user

-- A first time user would want to know where the bar is located
+- As a first time user would want to know where the bar is located
-- A first time user would want to know the opening hours of the bar
+- As a first time user would want to know the opening hours of the bar
-- A first time user would want to know the drinks available and their prices
+- As a first time user would want to know the drinks available and their prices
-- A first time user would want to gain insight as to what type of establishment the bar is
+- As a first time user would want to gain insight as to what type of establishment the bar is

 #### Returning user

-- A returning user would want to know of recent news related to the bar
+- As a returning user would want to know of recent news related to the bar
-- A returning user would want to book a table via telephone
+- As a returning user would want to find the phone number to book a table via telephone
-- A returning user would want to book a table via an online booking system
+- As a returning user would want to book a table via an online booking system
-- A returning user would want to know of recently added drinks to the menu

 #### Site owner

-- The site owner would want to entice new and existing clients to the bar via an attractive website
-- The site owner would want to provide all information required by a client in a simple attractive fashion.
+- As the site owner i would want to know who we are
-- The site owner would want to be able to take bookings via an online form booking system
+- As the site owner i would want to be able to take bookings via an online form booking system
-- The site owner would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
+- As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu

 ## Design